gskumar1010/maas-documentation/ReadMe.md

 ## Setup and Validation Guide

-This guide provides comprehensive instructions for installing, configuring, and demonstrating Model as a Service (MaaS) on Red Hat OpenShift AI (RHOAI) 3.4.
+This guide provides instructions for installing, configuring, and demonstrating Model as a Service (MaaS) on Red Hat OpenShift AI (RHOAI) 3.4 for Proof of Concepts.

 ## Table of Contents